Truck accidents can happen in many ways unfortunately.

 Especially if there is ice or fog limiting traction and visibility.
 In these cases, drivers are often too late to react and end up in the pile-up.

-The worst case scenario is being sandwiched in a car between two trucks, or being a pedestrian and being hit by a moving vehicle.
+The worst case scenario is being in a small passenger car and being sandwiched between two larger trucks, or being a pedestrian and being hit by a moving vehicle.
 Be very careful when exiting your car or truck after an accident!

 Semi-trucks or other vehicles pulling trailers can fold on themselves at a 90-degree angle.
 These are called jackknife accidents because the trailer swings into the vehicle pulling, the way a closing pocket knife does.